-Please Note: As part of my ongoing promise to stay as current and forthright as possible, you should be aware that this article was written two years ago and my opinions on the matter are beginning to change.
+Please Note: As part of my ongoing promise to stay as current and forthright as possible, you should be aware that this article was written quite a few years ago.

 This post features a DSLR camera.
 Unless you’ve been